viceda-s/42-cursus-level-2/README.md

     - Transmits messages bit-by-bit with `SIGUSR1` and `SIGUSR2`.
     - Handles integrity checks and error scenarios.
     - Clean separation between server and client logic.
+- **Bonus:**
+    - The server must acknowledge each received message by sending a signal to the client.
+    - Unicode characters support.
 - **Skills:** Signal handling, low-level C programming, custom communication protocols.